fastrgv/RufasSok/README.md

 The beauty of this implementation is that it is fully OpenGL 3.3 core profile, and uses no OpenGL-deprecated functions.

 It has few embellishments, but it does have undo (u), restart (r), and setpoint (z) functions.
 Each data file has several "levels".
 The next (n) and previous (p) keys move between levels.
-Bigger (b) and smaller (s) keys help you adjust the size of the window.
+Bigger (>) and smaller (<) keys on the numeric keypad help you adjust the size of the window.
 The (left-shift) and (right-shift) keys move you to the previous or next puzzle files.
 To move the "pusher" use the arrow keys.
 The objective is to push all the movable objects onto their targets.

 --------------------------------------------
 ## Features